kittinunf/Result/README.md

 ## TL;DR

+This model is highly inspired by "Railway Oriented Programming" (ROP) concept.
+Originally, inspired by this [talk](http://fsharpforfunandprofit.com/rop/)

-Chains series of operation as;
+`Result` enables one expresses series of operations as;

 ``` Kotlin
 Result.create(operation)